pratixanS360/fine-tuning-guide/README.md

 ## A step by step guide to Fine Tuning a Language Model

-This repository contains scripts to **fine-tuning a pre-trained language model** (like BERT, GPT-2) using Hugging Face libraries.
+This repository contains scripts to **fine-tune a pre-trained language model** (like BERT, GPT-2) using Hugging Face libraries.

 ## What is Fine-Tuning?